Alfa Romeo Tonale: Powertrain

-One of the powertrain options is a newly developed Alfa Romeo-exclusive 160 hp 1.5-litre petrol engine with a variable-geometry turbocharger (VGT) and 48 V hybrid system, paired with a 7-speed TCT dual-clutch transmission and a 48 V 15 kW and 55 Nm P2 electric motor (135 Nm with a 2.5:1 transmission ratio).
+One of the powertrain options is a newly developed Alfa Romeo-exclusive 160 hp 1.5-litre petrol engine with a variable-geometry turbocharger (VGT) and 48 V hybrid system, paired with a 7-speed DCT dual-clutch transmission and a 48 V 15 kW and 55 Nm P2 electric motor (135 Nm with a 2.5:1 transmission ratio).
 It can propel the wheels even when the internal combustion engine is turned off.
-The hybrid Tonale is claimed to be capable of 0-100 km/h in 8.8 seconds and a maximum speed of over 130 mph.
+The hybrid Tonale is claimed to be capable of 0–100 km/h in 8.8 seconds and a maximum speed of over 130 mph.
 The engine comes with a compression ratio of 12.5:1, a new cylinder head with a compact combustion chamber, dual variable valve timing, and "high-tumble" intake ducts.

 A 48 V lithium-ion battery with a 0.8 kWh capacity is used.
 The capacity is more than twice that of batteries commonly used on belt-driven starter-generator (BSG) hybrid systems, while providing an output of up to 22 kW.
 The battery has a volume of about 11 litres and does not affect the size of the boot, as it is installed under the central tunnel between the front seats.
 The boot size is, however, smaller than the petrol only models with no space for a spare tire.
 The dual voltage system with a DC/DC converter from 48 to 12 volts manages the interface with the electrical architecture of the vehicle.